pimarc/pms50-gns530/readme.md

 ## OBS
 OBS angle can be set from the GNS530 Main NAV page (first NAV page) by pressing the right knob.
 You then enter in the "OBS angle set mode" and you can set the value with the right knob (by 10 degrees or 1 degree step ).
 The "OBS angle set mode" turns off automatically after 5 seconds of inactivity or if you press again the right knob.
 The initial value of the OBS is taken from the HSI or CDI (depends of the aircraft).
 While in "OBS angle set mode", pressing the ENT key set the OBS to your target DTK.
+When leaving the OBS Mode, the GPS issues a direct To the target waypoint.

 ## Adding and deleting waypoints
-Adding a waypoint in the flight plan is currently broken in the sim when there is an approach loaded.
-I found a workaround to this situation so inserting a waypoint should just work now (with some exceptions).

-However I've set some limitations in order to avoid bugs.
+There are set some limitations in order to avoid bugs.
 For example, you cannot insert a waypoint in a procedure.
 This makes sense since a procedure is a whole.
 If you want to bypass some waypoints of a procedure and/or fly somewhere else you can use direct To and activate leg.

 There are also some limitations on removing waypoints.
 You cannot remove a procedure waypoint.
 The current leg waypoint can be removed only if you are not in autopilot NAV mode.

-For this workaround, I'm completely rebuilding the flight plan while inserting a waypoint.
-Although not necessary, I recommend to switch to HDG mode before inserting a waypoint.

 ## METAR
 The METAR data is available as second AUX page.